List of games in Star Trek: Strategema

 Strategema is a game central to the episode "Peak Performance" of Star Trek: The Next Generation.

 Strategema is a strategy game played on a holographic board.
 The object of Strategema is to manipulate circular icons to gain control of your opponent's territory while defending your own.

 Strategema is generally played on a specially designed computer.
 Both players sit at the computer-controlled Strategema table, facing each other, with the board continuously rotating in the middle.
 The game is controlled with metal thimbles placed on the players' fingers.
 Electronics in these thimbles then calculate the movement of the fingers and send the information to the computer.

 The duration of a Strategema game depends on the competence of the players.
 Generally, games last only a hundred moves at most.
 However, experienced master players can achieve games of well over a thousand moves.

-The longest game of Strategema on record was between Zakdorn master strategist Sirma Kolrami and Lieutenant Commander Data, lasting over 30,000 moves.
-Kolrami, realizing that Data was playing to achieve a draw, eventually threw down his controls in disgust and resigned the game to the delight of the Enterprise-D crewmembers who were watching.

 "The Game"

 In the Star Trek: The Next Generation episode "The Game", an undesignated virtual reality game was introduced to the crew of the Enterprise in which players wore an optical headset and used mental commands to manipulate holographic funnels to catch virtual disks.
 The Game was eventually revealed to be deliberately addictive, stimulating the pleasure centers of the players' brains, and was designed by aliens called the Ktarians, as a stratagem to take control of the Enterprise.

-The effects and structure of The Game appear to mirror video game addiction.